rtu-dataframe/django-queue-manager/django-queue-manager/README.md

 complex distributed queues can wait until the website has a lot of traffic, and the scalability is really required.

-In addition, the Django-queue-manager provides a simple and stunning easy-to-use interface in the admin backend page
+In addition, the django_queue_manager provides a simple and stunning easy-to-use interface in the admin backend page

 ## <a name="Overview"></a>Overview: